 Over the past year, I have continued to engage in extensive online training modules through the Spiritual Competency and Resource Center (SCRC), particularly amplifying my study of mindfulness and meditation.
+These areas of study have included a survey of the neurological research on mindfulness, mindfulness for parents and families, using mindfulness with children in schools and in treatment, various applications of mindfulness across the field of cognitive-behavioral therapy (e.g., MBCT, DBT, ACT, MBSR), misuses and contraindications of mindfulness practices, and using yoga in psychotherapy.
 Past training modules I have completed through SCRC have included topics such as forgiveness and self-compassion as well as mystical experiences and recognizing differences between psychospiritual crises and major mental illness.

-In June, 2018 I will be beginning shamanic field training through The Foundation for Shamanic Studies.
-Along these lines, in early 2017, I began a 2-year-long apprenticeship with Dr. Leonard Gibson and Elizabeth Gibson in Dreamshadow Transpersonal Breathwork, whereby I am further honing my clinical expertise in Transpersonal Psychology.
+In March, 2017, I began a 2-year-long apprenticeship with Dr. Leonard Gibson and Elizabeth Gibson in Dreamshadow Transpersonal Breathwork, whereby I am further honing my clinical expertise in Transpersonal Psychology.
 This intervention draws upon the inherent wisdom of shamanic healing by engaging in deep and rapid breathing while listening to evocative rhythmic patterns.
-This process evokes states of consciousness conducive to integrating perinatal and early developmental nonverbal memories and/or traumas, as well as of experiences that transcend the limitations of Western, biomedical perspectives and traditions.
+This process evokes states of consciousness conducive to integrating perinatal and early developmental nonverbal memories and/or traumas, difficult and traumatic experiences from later stages of development, as well as experiences that transcend the limitations of Western, biomedical perspectives and traditions.

 I have experience presenting professionally at local, regional, and national forums, including on topics such as:

 - using mindfulness to treat depression in aging communities

 - integrating existential, archetypal and clinical perspectives on Shadow and Light, and